ajerni/openswarm/README.md

 ![Swarm Logo](assets/logo.png)

 # Andi's changes to use Swarm with Groq:

+- clone the repo: pip install git+https://github.com/ajerni/openswarm.git

-After cloning the repo, cd into the project root directory llm_engineering.
+After cloning the repo, cd into the project root directory openswarm.
 Then:

 - Create a new virtual environment: python -m venv venv
 - Activate the virtual environment with